My Top 10 Tips For Painting Landscapes

-Here are ten tips for painting landscapes from professional artist Barry John Raybould that will transform your work to a new and higher level.
+Here are my top ten tips for painting landscapes in oils, acrylics, or watercolor that will transform your work to a new and higher level.

 Tip #1: Use Chromatic Perspective To Create Depth And A Sense Of Distance In Your Landscapes